Social Commerce: definition and examples

 The shopping habits of consumers have evolved greatly over the years, and will continue to evolve moving forward.
 Now, more than ever, consumers are looking for synergy between social and physical shopping.
 Customers are constantly looking for ways to save time and improve their shopping experiences, so convenience and engagement are key.
 Social commerce combines both of these factors seamlessly, and the process will only continue to be refined.

-Ultimately, these experiences will significantly shorten the path to discovery for consumers and give retailers exciting new and efficient ways to drive transactions.”
+According to retailers exciting new and efficient ways to drive transactions.”
 By making social commerce a priority, businesses will be able to thrive within this new and ever-changing commercial landscape.

 Now it’s your turn